privacyidea/privacyidea/doc/tokens/index.rst

 the authentication works.
 This chapter explains the authentication modes, lists the supported hardware and software tokens and explains how the token types can be used with privacyIDEA.
+Tools which facilitate and automate token enrollment are found in :ref:`enrollment_tools`.

 .. toctree::
    :maxdepth: 1